Indre-V/speedy-py/README.md

 ##  Colour Scheme

 High contrast colors are used to show terminal outputs on a black background to improve readability and accessibility.
-Warnings are red, standard prompts are yellow, and general information is blue.
+Warnings are red, standard prompts are yellow and general information is blue.
-Summary of color scheme used in the terminal:
+Summary of the color scheme used in the terminal:
-Here's a brief summary of the color scheme used in the program:

 * MAGENTA: Used for some headings.
 * RED: Indicates errors or prompts for confirmation before quitting or deleting.